Repair Wood Damage in Greater Indianapolis

 We serve the Indiana area, including surrounding areas such as Muncie, Terre Haute, Lafayette, Anderson, Kokomo, Carmel and nearby.

 Many homeowners and contractors make the mistake of repairing the damaged wood and calling the problem solved.
-But what about the cause of the damage in the first place?
+What about the cause of the damage in the first place?

 Before removing and replacing rotting wood, follow these steps: